d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 student@linux-ess:~$ sudo nano /etc/fstab
 /var/opt/myswap swap swap defaults 0 0
 ```
 We use swap in the second field as there is no mounting point for swapspace.
-To turn on any swapspace immediately we can use the swapon -a command.
+To turn on any swapspace that is mentioned in the /etc/fstab file, for example with the option noauto, immediately we can use the swapon -a command.
 If we want to remove swapspace we fist need to check that it isn’t in use.
-If this is the case we can remove it by the swapoff command.
+If this is the case we can unmount it by the swapoff command.
 ```bash
 student@linux-ess:~$ swapon
 NAME            TYPE  SIZE USED PRIO